William Pogue: NASA career

 In April 1966, Pogue was one of 19 astronauts selected by NASA in Group 5 of the Apollo program.
-He served as a member of the support crews for the Apollo 7, Apollo 11, 13 (Note: Some sources list Kerwin and others list Pogue as a member of the Apollo 13 support crew.) and Apollo 14 missions.
+He served as a member of the support crews for the Apollo 7, Apollo 11, Apollo 13 (Note: Some sources list Kerwin and others list Pogue as a member of the Apollo 13 support crew.) and Apollo 14 missions.
 He replaced Ed Givens, who died in a car accident, as Capsule Communicator for Apollo 7.
 No crew members were assigned to the canceled Apollo missions but if normal crew rotation had been followed, Pogue would have been assigned as command module pilot for the Apollo 19 mission.